-Lower back spasms can be annoying and painful, but they are treatable.
-Certain remedies and lifestyle changes can help reduce the pain and frequency of back spasms.
+Lower back spasms can be painful, but they are treatable.
+Certain remedies, stretches, and lifestyle changes can help reduce or get rid of back spasms.

 In this article, we look at the various long- and short-term treatments for lower back spasms, including home remedies, stretches, and how to prevent spasms from occurring.

 Lower back spasms happen when the muscles tense up and contract.
 These contractions can vary in severity, from mild discomfort to extreme pain.
 Back spasms are one of the

 People usually feel muscle spasms in a specific muscle in the lower back.
 However, the pain may radiate to other areas and cause tension in nearby muscles.
 Some people who experience back pain also develop hip or leg pain.